-The retention of phosphorus in surface waters though co-precipitation of phosphate with Fe-oxyhydroxides during exfiltration of anaerobic Fe(II) rich groundwater is not well understood.
-We developed an experimental field set-up to study Fe(II) oxidation

-- and P immobilization along the flow-path from groundwater to surface water in an agricultural experimental catchment of a small lowland river.
+Abstract.
+The retention of phosphorus in surface waters through co-precipitation of phosphate with Feoxyhydroxides during exfiltration of anaerobic Fe(II) rich groundwater is not well understood.
+We developed an experimental field set-up to study Fe(II) oxidation and P immobilization along the flow-path from groundwater into surface water in an agricultural experimental catchment of a small lowland river.
 We physically separated tube drain effluent from groundwater discharge before it entered a ditch in an agricultural field.
-Through continuous discharge measurements and weekly water quality sampling of groundwater, tube drain water, exfiltrated groundwater, and ditch water, we investi- - gated Fe(II) oxidation kinetics and P immobilization processes.
+Through continuous discharge measurements and weekly water quality sampling of groundwater, tube drain water, exfiltrated groundwater, and surface water, we investigated Fe(II) oxidation kinetics and P immobilization processes.
 The oxidation rate inferred from our field measurements closely agreed with the general rate law for abiotic oxidation of Fe(II) by O2.
 Seasonal changes in climatic conditions affected the Fe(II) oxidation process.
 Lower pH and lower temperatures in winter (compared to summer) resulted in low Fe oxidation rates.
-After exfiltration to the surface water, it took a cou- - ple of days to more than one week before complete oxidation of Fe(II) is reached.
+After exfiltration to the surface water, it took a couple of days to more than a week before complete oxidation of Fe(II) is reached.
 In summer time, Fe oxidation rates were much higher.
 The Fe concentrations in the exfiltrated groundwater were low, indicating that dissolved Fe(II) is completely oxidized prior to inflow into a ditch.
-While the Fe oxidation rates reduce drastically from summer to winter, P concentrations remained high in the groundwater and an order of magnitude - 20 lower in the surface water throughout the year.
-This study shows very fast immobilisation of dissolved P during the initial stage of the Fe(II) oxidation proces which results in P-depleted water before Fe(II) is competly depleted.
+While the Fe oxidation rates reduce drastically from summer to winter, P concentrations remained high in the groundwater and an order of magnitude lower in the surface water throughout the year.
+This study shows very fast immobilization of dissolved P during the initial stage of the Fe(II) oxidation process which results in Pdepleted water before Fe(II) is completely depleted.
 This cannot be explained by surface complexation of phosphate to freshly formed Fe-oxyhydroxides but indicates the formation of Fe(III)-phosphate precipitates.
-The formation of Fe(III)-phosphates at - redox gradients seems an important geochemical mechanism in the transformation of dissolved phosphate to particulate phosphate and, therefore, a major control on the P retention in natural waters that drain anaerobic aquifers.
+The formation of Fe(III)phosphates at redox gradients seems an important geochemical mechanism in the transformation of dissolved phosphate to structural phosphate and, therefore, a major control on the P retention in natural waters that drain anaerobic aquifers.